Greetings and Bright Blessings,

-As the MoN of Order of the Zion Curtain Sisters, what are your expectations or goals of the house for 2014?
+As the MoN of Order of San Antonio Sisters, what are your expectations or goals of the house for 2014?

 What is the best part of being the Mistress of Novices for your house, and what would you say is your least favorite part.